Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Anyway, as you can imagine, that was the kiss of death for Mr. Elite.
 In one of the Browns’ biggest games since returning in 1999 – with the “P-word” being thrown around in Cleveland – Campbell threw three picks as an offensive and special teams disaster led to a 31 second-quarter points for the Bengals in a 41-20 loss.

 Outside of a couple of games that stirred up some excitement, Campbell proved why he has been an average-to-mediocre quarterback throughout his career.
+He now serves as the backup to Andy Dalton in Cincinnati, where he’s 11-for-19 passing for 74 yards in four games off the bench this season.

 Campbell’s Stats: 1-7, 56.8%, 2,015 yards (6.4 YPA), 11 TD, 8 INT, 76.9 rating